georgekinnear/cj-meta-analysis/lit-search/README.md

 * Kawamura, G., Bagarinao, T., Yong, A. S. K., Fen, T. C., & Lim, L.-S. (2017-01-12).
 Shelter colour preference of the postlarvae of the giant freshwater prawn Macrobrachium rosenbergii.
 Fisheries Science, 83(2), 259–264. https://doi.org/10.1007/s12562-017-1062-8
   - Nonhuman judges(!)

+* Crispino, M., Arjas, E., Vitelli, V., Barrett, N., & Frigessi, A. (2019).
+A Bayesian Mallows approach to nontransitive pair comparison data: How human are sounds?.
+The Annals of Applied Statistics, 13(1), 492-519. http://doi.org/10.1214/18-aoas1203
+  - see p.
+496: 46 people each made 30 paired comparisons from a set of 12 sounds.
+  - but they do not use Bradley-Terry to analyse the results